Practice Experience in Multi-Level and/or Complex Care

 Suggested Learning Strategies

-The following learning strategies can be applied within a variety of contexts, depending on the parameters of the clinical placement and the preferences of the instructor.
+The following learning strategies can be applied in various contexts, depending on the clinical placement parameters and the instructor’s preferences.

 Strategies that Focus on Caring